-Antiarrhythmic drugs are classified into 5 classes based on their electrophysiological effect on the myocardium.
-The original classification system, which was developed by Vaughn Williams in 1970, consisted of four classes.
-The fifth class was added to accommodate new antiarrhythmic drugs developed since 1970.
-Antiarrhythmic drugs are used to prevent recurrent arrhythmias and restore sinus rhythm in patients presenting with cardiac arrhythmias.
+Antiarrhythmic drugs are used to prevent recurrent arrhythmias and restore sinus rhythm in patients with cardiac arrhythmias.
+These drugs are classified based on their electrophysiological effect on the myocardium.
 Antiarrhythmic drugs do not improve the survival of patients with non-life-threatening arrhythmias and may increase mortality, particularly in patients with structural heart disease.
-They are associated with severe adverse effects, primarily due to the proarrhythmic effect they exert on the myocardium.
-Intravenous administration should, therefore, be monitored with ECG.
-Several drugs classed as antiarrhythmics, including beta blockers, calcium channel blockers, amiodarone, cardiac glycosides, and lidocaine, also have other medical uses.
-These are discussed separately in the corresponding learning cards.
+They are associated with severe adverse effects, primarily due to their proarrhythmic effects on the myocardium.
+Patients who have received an intravenous antiarrhythmic should be monitored closely with serial ECGs.
+Several classes of antiarrhythmics, including beta blockers, calcium channel blockers, amiodarone, cardiac glycosides, and lidocaine, also have other medical uses, which are discussed in their respective articles.

 |Class IB antiarrhythmics|| |

 |Class II antiarrhythmic drugs|| || || || |

 |Class III antiarrhythmic drugs|| || |

 “I am Ambivalent about the QUEEn PROofreading my DISsertation”: Class IA antiarrhythmic drugs are QUEEnidine, PROcainamide, DISopyramide.

 “LInDO MEXIco Is the Best”: LIDOcaine and MEXIletine are class IB antiarrhythmic drugs.

 “I Can't Fail, Please”: Class IC antiarrhythmics are Flecainide, Propafenone.